jonaharagon/privacytools.io/blog/posts/activists-guide-securing-your-smartphone.md

 Like all of our guides, we are going to cover the general best practices and provide helpful tips, but your individual situation may be different.
 You should always research and plan according to what you specifically are doing, and if you need legal advice you should always consult a qualified and licensed attorney.

+## Burner Phones

+In an ideal scenario, you would bring a separate phone with a separate cell plan to the protest.
+Cell phones are generally tracked by law enforcement using two identifiers:

+1. Your **IMSI**, which uniquely identifies your SIM card
+2. Your **IMEI**, which uniquely identifies your phone

+Thus, simply using a prepaid SIM in your primary/personal device is not a foolproof method of avoiding tracking, because your IMEI is still correlatable between networks.

+If you buy a secondary device for this purpose, **do not activate or power it on at home**.
+The location of a phone is tracked by network carriers for at least a year at minimum, but you should assume that location history is just kept forever.
+Therefore, you should activate and set up the device in a very public place that is not significant to your daily life, then power it off until the protest.
+You don't want the phone's location to ever be recorded at your home or workplace.

+You will also want to make sure you do not identify yourself when purchasing a cellular plan.
+This is highly dependent on your country, but many prepaid plans will not require any identification to activate.
+There are also some global eSIM providers which will accept payment without the need to identify yourself to them.

+Using a secondary device only at the protest also allows you to leave your primary device powered on and at home.
+This potentially provides some plausible deniability, if someone requests the location of your phone during the time of the event later.

 ## Secure Your Device

 If your phone falls into the wrong hands, the information on it could be hugely damaging to yourself or others.
 Make sure you've taken the necessary steps to prevent it from being broken into.